 Asana translates into "seat", and was originally used to describe the posture yogis took for meditation.
-Over time asana became the word used to group all postures since all poses are a preparation for mediation.
+Over time asana became the word used to group all postures, since all poses are a preparation for mediation.

-Savasana is "resting pose" and is taken at the end of a yoga class allowing all of the effort put forth in the practice to integrate into the body.
+Savasana, also known as "Resting" or "Corpse" pose, is taken at the end of a yoga class allowing all of the effort put forth in the practice to integrate into the body.